 You are able to accept or decline the TEACH Grant in the TC Portal using the corresponding drop-down menu.
 Note that the TEACH Grant amount is subject to final approval after the add/drop period ends for the given term.
 You are able to complete the TEACH Grant requirements, including the Agreement to Serve (ATS), now, but note that this fund will not disburse until after the add/drop period is over.
 Click here to complete the TEACH Grant ATS and TEACH Grant entrance counseling.

-After Disbursement: Students can cancel all or part of their federal loan(s) by submitting the Return of Loan Funds Form (available in paper format only) to the Office of Financial Aid within 120 days after disbursement.
-This form must be completed in person.
-If a refund is already paid to the student, the student must credit the amount to be returned back to the Office of the Bursar before coming to the Office of Financial Aid to complete the form.
+Students can cancel all or part of their federal loan(s) by submitting the aid-year appropriate to the Office of Financial Aid within 45 days from the date of disbursement.
+If a refund has already paid to the student, the student may be required to return the funds back to the Office of the Bursar.

 To conform with the policy, Teachers College must determine the student’s withdrawal date.
 The withdrawal date is defined as: 1. the date the student began the withdrawal process or officially notified Teachers College of their intent to withdraw; or 2. the last date of attendance at an academically-related activity by a student who doesn’t notify Teachers College.
 The calculation required by the federal government determines a student’s earned and unearned Title IV aid based on the percentage of the enrollment period completed by the student.
 The percentage of the period that the student remained enrolled is derived by dividing the number of days the student attended by the number of days in the period.
 Calendar days (including weekends) are used, but breaks of at least 5 days are excluded from both the numerator and denominator.